NavigationContentFooter

 Important

-If you are sending emails from an Instance, you need to need to open your Instance’s mail ports.
+If you are sending emails from an Instance, you must open your Instance’s mail ports.

 1. Open a terminal and access the smtp-wrapper.conf file using the following command: